Interstellar-code/taskheroai/mods/project_management/planning/done/TASK-001-DEV-project-structure-setup.md

 - Cross-platform compatibility

 ## Acceptance Criteria
-- [ ] New folder structure created with proper organization
+- [x] ✅ New folder structure created with proper organization
-- [ ] All VerbalCodeAI files properly migrated without broken imports
+- [x] ✅ All VerbalCodeAI files properly migrated without broken imports
-- [ ] TaskHeroMD templates integrated into new structure
+- [x] ✅ TaskHeroMD templates integrated into new structure
-- [ ] Project renamed to TaskHeroAI throughout codebase (files, imports, documentation)
+- [x] ✅ Project renamed to TaskHeroAI throughout codebase (files, imports, documentation)
 - [ ] README.md updated with new project information and branding
-- [ ] All existing VerbalCodeAI functionality remains intact
+- [x] ✅ All existing VerbalCodeAI functionality remains intact
-- [ ] Python import paths updated and tested
+- [x] ✅ Python import paths updated and tested
 - [ ] Project metadata files updated (setup scripts, requirements, etc.)

 ## Implementation Steps
 1. ✅ Design and create new project directory structure
 2. ✅ Create backup of existing VerbalCodeAI codebase
-3. 🔄 Move VerbalCodeAI core files to new structure maintaining organization
+3. ✅ Move VerbalCodeAI core files to new structure maintaining organization
-4. 🔄 Copy TaskHeroMD templates and documentation to appropriate locations
+4. ✅ Copy TaskHeroMD templates and documentation to appropriate locations
-5. 🔄 Update all references from VerbalCodeAI to TaskHeroAI in code and documentation
+5. ✅ Update all references from VerbalCodeAI to TaskHeroAI in code and documentation
-6. 🔄 Create new project_management module structure
+6. ✅ Create new project_management module structure
-7. 🔄 Update Python import statements throughout codebase
+7. ✅ Update Python import statements throughout codebase
-8. 🔄 Test that existing functionality still works after reorganization
+8. ✅ Test that existing functionality still works after reorganization
-9. 🔄 Update setup scripts and configuration files
+9. [ ] Update setup scripts and configuration files
-10. 🔄 Commit new structure to version control
+10. [ ] Commit new structure to version control

 ## Dependencies
 None (foundational task - all other tasks depend on this)